vectordotdev/vector/rfcs/2020-11-01-remap-metrics-support.md

 Note that accessing path values (identifiers starting with a `.`) are not available for metric events.

-Variables (identifiers starting with a `$`) are available.

-## Rationale

-Enabling the Remap language to work with metric events will allow users to simplify their configurations if they already use the `*_tag` transforms provided.
-It will also allow them remove the use of the `Lua` transform if they have been falling back to that for anything but the most complex manipulation.

-## Prior Art

-## Drawbacks

-In order to maintain these functions there will be a slight maintenance burden.

-By exposing the metric data to Remap, it may place some restrictions should we want to change the internal model in the future.
-The more we decide to expose to the language, the more it may restrict us going forwards if we need to ensure backwards compatibility for users configurations.

-## Alternatives

-### Use paths

-We could allow the metric data to be manipulated through paths in a similar way to how the language works with log events.

-The following fields would be available:

-- `.name` - The name of the metric.
-- `.namespace` - The namespace for the metric.
-- `.timestamp` - Timestamp of the metric.
-- `.kind` - The kind of the metric - *Incremental* or *Absolute*
-- `.tags` - A map containing the tags set for the metric.

-However, there are strict limitations to how this data can be represented.
-Setting `name` or `namespace` to anything other than a string should be an error. `tags` has to be a map of string keys to string values.
-No nesting should be allowed.
-The inflexibility around this data means that the attempt to make it "feel" the same as log events would not be effective.

 ### Manipulate the metric data